dddrrreee/cs240lx-20spr/labs/3-logic-analyzer/README.md

 This method is a harsh, difficult to fool method for immediately detecting mistakes.

-The fact that our pi-analyzer is an "air-gapped" system seperate from the pi we check makes it much easier to guarantee it detects any timing mistake.
+The fact that our pi-analyzer is an "air-gapped" system separate from the pi we check makes it much easier to guarantee it detects any timing mistake.
 Putting these checks in the checked-pi itself gives much less confidence because the checks will be influenced by the system they monitor.

-  - Footnote: at the risk of typing farcial bullshit, I think you can look at the problems of checking timing constraints using the same system you are monitoring as a sort-of dual of Heisenberg's principle
+  - Footnote: at the risk of typing farcical bullshit, I think you can look at the problems of checking timing constraints using the same system you are monitoring as a sort-of dual of Heisenberg's principle
-  --- rather than our measurements perturbing the measured phenomea, the measured phenomena can perturb our measurements.
-Or, as anticipated by Nietche, as our system looks into the abyss, the abyss looks into it as well.
+  --- rather than our measurements perturbing the measured phenomena, the measured phenomena can perturb our measurements.
+Or, as anticipated by Nietzsche, as our system looks into the abyss, the abyss looks into it as well.
 It's easier to stick an air-gap between them, not worry about new age philosophical stuff, and go to the next problem.